 So, what has changed now, more than 100 years later, to have companies working just 32 hours instead of 40?
 And more importantly, what are the advantages and disadvantages of having 32 hours instead of 40 hours each week?

-As we mentioned before, this has been the norm in many countries for more than a century now, but some companies are starting to offer a 32-hour workweek instead of 40, meaning that their employees work 8 hours a day instead of four days five.
+As we mentioned before, this has been the norm in many countries for over a century now, but some companies are starting to offer a 32-hour workweek instead of 40, meaning that their employees work 8 hours a day instead of four days five.

-The main change allowing companies to offer such a cool schedule is technology advancements.
+Technology advancements are the main change allowing companies to offer such a cool schedule.

 People can achieve more with less.
 For many Internet-based businesses, more work doesn’t necessarily mean more revenue since a big chunk of their sales happen passively through social networks, blogs, or just in a recurrent way if they’re a SaaS company.

-In these businesses, some CEOs and leaders choose to optimize for their teammates' happiness more than for growth at all costs.
+In these businesses, some CEOs and leaders optimize for their teammates’ happiness more than for growth at all costs.

-Working one day less a week comes with many advantages both for the business and the employees.
+Working one day less a week has many advantages for the business and the employees.
 Here are some of them.